Digital sourcing policies

 Digital Sourcing Consider First Policy

-The Digital Sourcing Consider First Policy, which takes effect 1 July 2019, helps agencies make more considered investment decisions, and is backed by 5 principles:
+The Digital Sourcing Consider First Policy, which came into effect 1 July 2019, helps agencies make more considered investment decisions, and is backed by 5 principles:

 - be user-centred and prioritise usability